 If you’ve ever come across an article describing a trading strategy that is supposed to be infallible, you’ve probably heard about momentum indicators.
-Although said article probably showed an overfitted backtest instead of a real P&L, momentum indicators are worth considering.
+Although said article probably showed an overfitted backtest instead of a real P&L, momentum-based technical indicators are worth considering.

 Momentum describes the tendency of price increases (decreases) to be followed by subsequent increases (decreases).
 Thus, traders have come up with different formulas that try to exploit this phenomenon.

-Although any lookback periods can be used, traders tend to set the short SMA to 5 days and the long SMA to 34.
-Additionally, instead of using the closing price, the moving averages are calculated by using the median price in order to better account for volatility.
+Although any lookback period can be used, traders tend to set the short SMA to 5 days and the long SMA to 34.
+Additionally, instead of using the closing price, the moving averages are calculated by using the median price to better account for volatility.

 Awesome Indicator = SMA_short - SMA_long Where: SMA_short = average of the last 5 periods median prices SMA_long = average of the last 34 periods median prices.